djl1024/vpn-setup-explore/README.md

 1st pic create 1

    Beginning this lab, as stated above, we will first create a VM in Azure using Windows 10 for our Proton VPN.
-So for starters with this example, log into your Azure account > go to virtual machines > click on create the VM.
+So for starters with this example, log into your Azure account > go to virtual machines > click on 'create' to create the VM.

    A few of our Azure VM's settings are as follows: Region - East US, Image - Windows 10 v22H2-Gen2, Size - Standard D2s v3 (2 virtual cpus, 8GiB memory).
 The remaining settings are pretty much set for this example.
 Your settings should look similar to the settings in the photo(s) below: